Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 With the Google Nest Mini, switching on a light or turning up the music is as easy as saying, "Hey, Google."

-Save big on this single basket air fryer from air-fryer brand PowerXL.
-With its space-saving design and digital control panels, cooking healthier fried food with little to no oil will be more convenient than ever.
+Save big on this single-basket air fryer from air-fryer brand PowerXL.
+With its space-saving design and digital control panels, cooking healthier food with little to no oil will be more convenient than ever.

 Roku streaming stick 4K 2021: $30